telerik/xaml-docs/getting-started/first-steps-sl.md

 ![Download automated installer Telerik_UI_for_Silverlight_<version>_Dev.msi](images/download-msi-sl.png "Telerik_UI_for_Silverlight_<version>_Dev.msi")

-> If you are not a customer, you can [download a free, fully functional trial](https://www.telerik.com/download-trial-file/v2-b/ui-for-silverlight) and the same options will apply to you as well.

 >tip The following article can help you choose the installation type that is most suitable for your needs and preferences: [Which File Do I Need to Install]({%slug installation-installing-which-file-do-i-need%}).

 ## Create a UI for {{ site.framework_name }} Project